mpvnet-player/mpv.net/docs/manual.md

 opened directly with the open-files command.

 ### open-clipboard [\<flags\>]
-Opens a single URL or filepath from the clipboard, or multiple files in the file clipboard format.
+Opens URLs or filepaths from the clipboard, or files in the file clipboard format.

 **append**
 Appends files/URLs to the playlist.